basma10ashraf/Quiz-System/README.md

 	JE QSN1
 	JNE START
 ```
 * We have now reached the first level.
-We started by printing a new line, and after that, we used an input to compare the carriage return.
-It will move to the QSN1 level if it is equal.
+We started by printing a new line, and after that, we used an input to compare the ascii of enter key.
+It will move to the QSN1 level if it is equal and jump to start if any key except enter key.
 ```ruby
 QSN1:
 	CALL NL